The Austere Academy: Plot summary

 The Baudelaires meet with Nero and tell him directly that Genghis is Olaf, but he is disbelieving.
-He demands that Violet and Klaus take comprehensive tests set by their teachers the following morning, while Sunny must prepare homemade staples to use on Nero's paperwork, or they will be expelled and fired.
-Genghis has offered to act as the children's guardian in this case.
-They must also give Carmelita earrings for each delivered message, and present Nero with candy for missing his concerts while doing S.O.R.E.
+He demands that Violet and Klaus pass comprehensive exams set by their teachers the following morning, while Sunny must prepare homemade staples to use on Nero's paperwork, or they will be expelled and fired respectively, in which case Genghis will become the children's guardian.
+The Baudelaires must also give Carmelita earrings for each delivered message, and present Nero with candy for missing his concerts while doing S.O.R.E.

 Duncan and Isadora disguise themselves as Violet and Klaus and steal a bag of flour from the cafeteria to pose as Sunny for the S.O.R.E. exercises that night.
 They hope Olaf will not notice the difference in the dark.
 The Quagmires leave their comprehensive notebooks for Violet and Klaus to learn from, while Violet invents a staple-making technique with a crab, a potato, metal rods, creamed spinach and a fork.
 Violet makes staples while Klaus reads from each notebook aloud.

 After the children perform perfectly on their tests, Genghis arrives.
 He discovered that the Quagmires were impersonating the children after they left the bag of flour behind.
-Nero expels the Baudelaires as Mr. Poe arrives, to give Nero and Carmelita their candy and earrings.
+As Mr. Poe arrives to give Nero and Carmelita the candy and earring, Nero expels the Baudelaires.
 The Baudelaires insist that Genghis remove his shoes and turban, to expose Olaf's distinctive eye tattoo and monobrow, and he chooses instead to run away.
 The Baudelaires pursue, succeeding in removing his shoes and turban.
-They discover that two members of his troupe, the white-faced women, were cafeteria workers, and that Olaf has taken the Quagmires hostage.
-As Klaus and Olaf reaches the car, Duncan yells at Klaus, trying to communicate information he and his sister found in the library while researching Count Olaf.
+They discover that two members of his troupe, the white-faced women, were cafeteria workers and that Olaf has captured the Quagmires.
+As Klaus and Olaf reach the car, Duncan yells at Klaus, trying to communicate information he and his sister found in the library while researching Count Olaf.
 Duncan throws the pair's personal commonplace books at him and shouts out "V.F.D.", but Olaf kicks Klaus and snatches the notebooks up.
 Olaf reaches the car before the children and drives away with the white-faced women and the Quagmire children.

-Foreshadowing

-The last picture of The Austere Academy shows the Quagmires being shoved into a car with a fish on the license plate, which is a reference to the ocean-themed décor in The Ersatz Elevator.